 2. Paddleton | Director – Alexandre Lehmann

 Alex and Mark Duplass’s script is devoid of any sentimental plot proceedings or any major conflict infused inorganically to spice up the plot.
-The writing is mostly driven by laid back and impassive conversations splashed with humour to conceal the real emotions.
+The writing is mostly driven by laid back and impassive conversations splashed with humor to conceal the real emotions.
 The emotional subtexts are strong even in the most tragic act of the film.
-Read the complete review of the film here.

 3. Harakiri | Director – Masaki Kobayashi